kim-thing/DS210FinalProject/README.md

 I tested six degrees of separation between Diphtheria and Alameda which was 0.
 This makes sense since Diphtheria was a preventable disease that occurred in Alameda, if this wasn't the case then the degree of separation would be a non 0 integer.
 The average distance between pairs of vertices is 2.25.
 The diseases and counties both appear as nodes in the graph and the edges represent the prevalence of diseases within the connected county.
 For future use graphs like this can be used to track the spread of a preventable disease overtime and which ones pose the highest risk of being contractible

-“dot -Tpng graph.dot -o graph.png” in the termina
+“dot -Tpng graph.dot -o graph.png” in the terminal creates a visual representation of the graph